Thienvule/Ecommerce-SQL-PBI/README.md

 # E-commerce Sales Decline Analysis: Reversing Trends with Advanced SQL and Power BI Visualization
-## Understanding the data
-Dataset details: View here
-The dataset includes fields with the "RECORD" datatype, which requires a deeper understanding.
-In databases like Google BigQuery, a RECORD (often referred to as a struct or nested field) is a complex data type that allows for the grouping of multiple fields into a single entity.
-This capability is beneficial for organizing related data that can be treated as a cohesive unit.

-It's important to note that while some arrays may not be explicitly labeled as "ARRAY" in the schema description, their repetitive structure indicates that they function as arrays.
-This distinction highlights the need to interpret the data schema carefully, as the presence of repeating records indicates nested or array-like behavior even when not explicitly shown.

 ## Context Summary
 Current time: September 2017